 15-20 minutes (minimum) of reading daily (to be recorded in the diary and signed at the end of each week by a grown up); regular practise on Spelling Shed (minimum of 3 games) including the 'Look-Cover-Write' sheets (these will be tested on a Thursday); Times Tables Rock Stars 5 minutes daily; plus SATs Companion (English and maths) as well as other tasks as and when set including Purple Mash.

-Please see the files below for knowledge organisers linked to our new topics: A Christmas Carol in English, Natural Resources in geography, Light in science and Coding in computing.
+Please see the files below for a knowledge organiser linked to our new topic Extreme Earth in Geography.
 In addition, I have added one for the Year 6 grammar terms that the children need to know too.
 It would be really useful to download and/or print a copy for your child to refer to at home as they help to explain key concepts topic vocabulary that they need to be familiar with.
 A copy is kept in their books too.

 Miss Kaplan - Teacher (CKaplan@sharnbrookprimary.beds.sch.uk)